Skip to main content

 Review - First 24 Hours

-I’ve worn on foot the React Miler’s for a full work day and these are the best shoes I’ve ever worn for standing 8-10 hours at a time.
+I wore the React Milers for an entire workday, and I can confidently say they are the best shoes I’ve ever owned for standing 8-10 hours at a time.

 Comments